Start9Labs/documentation/site/source/user-manual/service-guides/lightning/lightning-integrations.rst

 #.
 Now install `Zeus <https://zeusln.app/>`_ on your phone and open it up.

    ..
 Note:: You need to have :ref:`Tor running on your phone<tor-os>` for this to work.
-For Android you will also need to turn on VPN mode and add Zeus as an app to it.
+For Android you will also need to turn on VPN mode within Orbot and add Zeus as an app to it.

 #.
 Click **SCAN NODE CONFIG**.